Last Updated on

 This is an immersion heater thermostat replacement guide for anyone who is looking to change their immersion heater thermostat and the heating element.

-I am a professional plumber and heating engineer – I get called out to jobs like this regularly.
+I am a professional plumber and heating engineer – I get called out to boiler repairs and jobs like this regularly.

 First, I used a multimeter to test the immersion heater thermostat and found it was not getting the correct reading.

-The next step was to isolate the electric supply at the main consumer unit where all of the fuses are.
+The next step was to isolate the electric supply at the main consumer unit where all the fuses were.

-It’s best to just isolate the electric circuit, or fuse, that the immersion heater thermostat is connected to.
-It’s best not to turn off all of the electric because you don’t really want to turn the freezer off if you don’t need to.
+It’s best to just isolate the electric circuit or fuse that the immersion heater thermostat is connected to.
+It’s best not to turn off all the electric because you don’t really want to turn the freezer off if you don’t need to.

 It may have its own electric circuit with just the immersion heater thermostat connected.
-Or it may be connected to the ring main circuit which has all of the plug sockets connected.
+Or, you may connect it to the ring main circuit, which has all the plug sockets connected.
 Sometimes, it may even be connected to the light circuit.

-If it’s not labelled, you will have to keep turning one fuse off at a time.
+If it’s not labelled, keep turning one fuse off at a time.
 You need to keep trying until you find which circuit has the immersion heater thermostat connected.

 The next step is to drain down the copper hot water cylinder.
 You will need to find the isolating valve, or stop tap, on the pipe that supplies the water tank that supplies the hot water cylinder.
 It’s sometimes above the cylinder but could be in the loft with the supply tank.

 If you can not find one, then you will need to turn off the main stopcock that will turn off all the water to the property.
-Then open all of the hot taps to start draining down the water from the tank and cylinder.
+Then, open all the hot taps to drain down the water from the header tank.